godotengine/godot-docs/getting_started/introduction/key_concepts_overview.rst

 Every game engine revolves around abstractions you use to build your applications.
-In Godot, a game is a **tree** of **nodes** that you group together into **scenes**.
+In Godot, a game is a **tree** of **nodes** that you group into **scenes**.
 You can then wire these nodes so they can communicate using **signals**.

 These are the four concepts you will learn here.
 We're going to look at them